bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- clear sky
+- overcast clouds
-- 68% humidity
+- 70% humidity
 - 9 mph wind

 No precipitation in the past 24 hours